ntd/silverstrap/docs/en/usage.md

 is very bad: you'll loose the possibility to update silverstrap with a `git pull` or by leveraging `composer`.

-Instead you can use the SilverStripe template trick used by the [silverstripe-treeish](http://dev.entidi.com/p/silverstripe-treeish/) project, i.e. override any template *without* touching a single byte of the original folder:
+Instead you can use the Silverstripe template trick used by the [silverstripe-treeish](http://dev.entidi.com/p/silverstripe-treeish/) project, i.e. override any template *without* touching a single byte of the original folder: